 With tickets in hand we headed to the Viking Demo Pavilion for a cooking demonstration with Guy Fieri.
 The demonstration was a lot of fun, how could it not be with Guy's jovial personality.
 Only critique would have been that we got some samples of the food, he was making us hungry.
 I looked over his new cookbook coming out "Guy Fieri Food".
 I was pretty impressed, there were tons of recipes I consider to be family friendly and the photos and graphics were amazing.
 After all, the audience I cook for is a bunch of underage food critics.

 After the demo we headed to the Lexus Grand Tasting Event, which was located about 10 minutes away.
 I wish the hosts had handed out maps, but luckily we found it eventually.
-Guy was there signing his books and when we finally found him the lady at the end of the line said, "The line was closed and he wasn't signing anymore".
+Guy was signing books and when we finally found him the lady at the end of the line said, "The line was closed and he wasn't signing anymore".
 Guy was gracious enough to tell them to open it back up so he could sign more.

 We immediately spotted one of our favorites; there he was just standing there cooking away right in front of us, Iron Chef Michael Symon.